 However if your grocery store doesn’t carry it, don’t freight!
 You can substitute the escarole for kale, chard, or even mustard greens.

 Eat a bowl tonight—and freeze a batch for later!
 Freezing leftovers of this soup will boost your meal prep game, and keep weeknights simple.
-Plus, this soup can be thawed and reheated in right around 30 minutes.
+Plus, this escarole and bean soup can be thawed and reheated in just 30 minutes.
 And since it’s vegetarian, it will last in the freezer for up to 3 months.
 Here is how to freeze, thaw, and enjoy all winter long:

 How Many Calories are in a Cup of White Bean Soup